About The College

 • Advisory only.
 No statutory authority.

-• Provide advice and feedback to staff regarding developing practice and ethical standards and guidance.
+• Provides advice and feedback to staff regarding developing practice and ethical standards and guidance.

-• Provide advice, feedback and recommendations to the Board regarding which practice and ethical standards and guidance require Board approval.
+• Provids advice, feedback, and recommendations to the Board regarding which practice and ethical standards and guidance require Board approval.

-• Provide advice to the Board on any professional practice matter the Board requests.
+• Provides advice to the Board on any professional practice matter the Board requests.

-• Provide advice to staff regarding any professional practice matter the staff requests.
+• Provides advice to staff regarding any professional practice matter the staff requests.

 • An avenue for the Board and/or staff to seek advice from Indigenous registrants and members of the public on professional standards and practice issues related to Indigenous-specific racism in the healthcare system.